mattness/dotfiles/Readme.md

 The main file you'll want to change right off the bat is `bash/bashrc.symlink`, which sets up a few paths that'll be different on your particular machine.

+## uninstall
+- `cd ~/.dotfiles`
+- `./uninstall`

+The uninstall script will remove any symlinks the install script created, and restore any backups that the install script created.
+Be sure to exit any open terminal windows and restart them to clear out your environment/aliases.

 ## topical

 Everything's built around topic areas.
 If you're adding a new area to your